 If you are looking for some distinct and noteworthy experience of festivals in this part of the country, then here is a piece of information.
-Read about the 8 famous festivals in Bihar that would prove essential for you.
-Take a look!
+Take a look:

-Bihar is an ancient land having deep roots with religion.
+Chhath Puja is the famous and main festival of Bihar.
+Bihar is an ancient land having deep roots in religion.
 Folks in Bihar, being spiritually inclined, celebrate many festivals to worship God.
 Chhath Puja is the only Vedic festival that is dedicated to the Sun God.
 The festival is celebrated twice a year, in Chaitra Maas (March) and in Kartik Maas (November).
 It is 4 days of festivity where people fast and offer prayers during the sunset gathering near the river banks.

 They also sing folk songs and dance in praise of Surya Dev and Chhatti Maiyya.
 People in Bihar have immense faith in this festival and they maintain sanctity and purity in their households.
 It is believed that through this festival many negative energies are eradicated from the surrounding.